cs4485-s25-alagar-t7/gas/docs/Weekly Reports/Week Ending 4-1.md

 ### Ji Min Yoon
 - **Total Hours Worked: 8 **
 - **Tasks Completed:**
+   - Redesigned the upload page to implement both excel files, PDF, and uploads from Handshake
+   - Implemented a detailed student profile page with various information
+   - Cleaned up some design aspects based on last meetings recommendations
 - **Tasks For Next Week:**
+   - Redesign and implement new features based on this week feedbacks
+   - Assist with fullstack if etra hands are needed
+   - Implenment new visual designs and color combination

 ### Solomon Pierce
 - **Total Hours Worked: 7**